JacobHA/JacobHA.github.io/index.markdown

 </div>
 <h2>Recent Announcements</h2>

+- Dec.
+21, 2024: 5 papers accepted to AAAI-2025 and workshops!
+"Bootstrapped Reward Shaping", "EVAL: EigenVector-based Average-reward Learning", "Average Reward Reinforcement Learning with Entropy-Regularization", "Inferring Transition Dynamics from Value Functions", "CASH: Cache Alignment with Specificied Horizons". arXiv links coming soon!

+- Dec.
+18, 2024: I will be a reviewer for ICML 2025 📄✍️

+- Dec.
+9-15, 2024: With Josiah Kratz, I presented our work at [NeurIPS 2024][neurips-paper] in Vancouver, Canada! ([poster][neurips-poster])

 - Nov.
-3-10, 2024: I will be presenting our work at MLQT ("Machine Learning for Quantum Technologies") in Erlangen, Germany! ([poster][mlqt-poster])
+3-10, 2024: I presented our work on average-reward RL at MLQT ("Machine Learning for Quantum Technologies") in Erlangen, Germany! ([poster][mlqt-poster]) I was able to meet some leaders in the field of Quantum + ML, and saw a lot of exciting new ideas.

 - Oct.
+30, 2024: I was accepted for an internship at Sony AI for the summer of 2025!
+I will be working on deep RL with average-reward objectives for video games.
+Very excited!

+- Oct.
 25, 2024: Reviewing papers for ICLR and AISTATS... 📄✍️

 - Oct.
 9, 2024: The work with Josiah based on our meeting at IAIFI has been accepted as a [workshop paper][neurips-paper] in ML4PS @ NeurIPS 2024!
+"Reinforcement Learning for Optimal Control of Adaptive Cell Populations".

 - Aug.
 9-12, 2024: I presented our [work][rlc-paper] at RLC 2024 in Amherst, MA.
 The invited talks were amazing!
 I learned a lot about the current state of the art in reinforcement learning and met many great people. ([slides][rlc-slides], [poster][rlc-poster])